olasunkanmi-SE/olasunkanmi-SE/README.md

 I'm Olasunkanmi Oyinlola, a Software Engineer with a passion for crafting robust web solutions, exploring the blockchain landscape, and delving into the fascinating realm of Large Language Models (LLMs).

-🚀 Professional Journey:

-Web Development Expertise: Proficient in developing scalable and user-friendly web applications.
-My work showcases a dedication to creating seamless online experiences across various domains.
-Blockchain Enthusiast: Deep dive into the world of blockchain, and exploring the potential of smart contracts.
-LLMs and Natural Language Processing: Fascinated by the power of Large Language Models, with hands-on experience in Natural Language Processing (NLP) applications and language generation.
 🛠️ Key Skills:

 Frontend Development: Typescript, JavaScript (React, Angular)